 Hepatitis A & B

-It's better to be safe than sorry and, therefore, getting both Hep A and Hep B is a good idea.
-Both diseases can be transmitted in a number of ways, including contaminated food or water - particularly uncooked foods such as fruit, shellfish, ice, salad etc. You are at highest risk of Hep B if you work in healthcare, require medical treatment when out there or are sexually active with the local population.
+Getting both Hep A and Hep B vaccinations before travelling to Tanzania is a good idea as it is better to be safe than sorry.
+Both diseases can be transmitted in a number of ways, including contaminated food or water - particularly uncooked foods such as fruit that you don’t peel, shellfish, ice in drinks and salad etc. You are at highest risk of Hep B if you work in healthcare, require medical treatment when out there or are sexually active with the local population.
+We recommend you talk to your doctor about Hepatitis vaccinations for more detailed Tanzania travel advice.

 Rabies

-Tanzania is a fairly low risk rabies zone.
+Tanzania is a fairly low risk rabies zone and your chance of exposure to rabies is low, especially if you aren’t planning to travel Tanzania after you climb Kilimanjaro.
 However, if you plan on staying for a longer period, particularly in the rural parts of Tanzania, then getting a rabies jab is probably a good option.
-Please consult with your doctor for more detailed advice.
+Rabies is usually transmitted by a bite from an infected animal such as a dog.
+Please consult with your doctor for more detailed advice about shots needed for Tanzania.

 Diphtheria/Tetanus/Polio